 reference metadata reporting: the elementary processing activities cover extracting metadata from the source (database, file, spreadsheet), writing a metadata set, and validating it.

-load data into a database: the elementary processing activities cover reading an SDMX-ML or SDMX-EDI data set, validating it, and writing the data to the database.
+load data into a database: the elementary processing activities cover reading an SDMX data set, validating it, and writing the data to the database.

 load reference metadata into a database: the elementary processing activities cover reading SDMX-ML metadata set, and writing the metadata to the database.

 database administration: SDMX can be used to automatically generate database tables.
-The elementary processing activities cover accessing a Data Structure Definition (DSD), creating database tables, and loading the database.
+The elementary processing activities cover accessing a Data Structure Definition (DSD), creating database tables, and loading data into the database.

+data dissemination: SDMX offers standard interfaces for data and metadata dissemination

-data discovery and visualisation (GUI browsing and machine-actionable): SDMX is used as a queryable data source and to drive website presentation of data and metadata.
+data discovery and visualisation (GUI browsing and machine-actionable): SDMX offers a metadata-driven way of querying data sources using an open standard and can be used to drive website presentation of data and metadata.
 The elementary processing activities cover querying an SDMX structural repository, creating SDMX queries from the user selections, accessing a metadata repository to extract the metadata pertaining to the data, and transforming the data and their associated metadata into tables, graphs, charts, etc.

 Annex 1 presents a real-life example of data discovery and visualisation based on an SDMX architecture.